 As if that all weren’t enough, SLS students get to spend the semester living in Indiana’s first LEED Platinum set of buildings: Rieth Village.
 Two cottages are available with all the sustainable features one could want: solar panels, solar water heaters, local timber, pervious pavement, ground-source heating and cooling, a wind turbine, an adjacent kitchen garden…and the list goes on.
 Moreover, Rieth Village is situated on the northeast corner of the Merry Lea Environmental Learning Center’s 1,189-acre property.
 This affords students with full access to 8 miles of hiking trails through a mosaic of restored native ecosystems, four bodies of water for boating, and ample space for personal recreation or meditation.

-If you have any doubts about how SLS fits into your personal academic plan, please talk with your academic advisor or contact Lisa Zinn for more information.
-She would be thrilled to field your questions!
+If you have any doubts about how SLS fits into your personal academic plan, please talk with your academic advisor or contact Joel Pontius for more information.
+He would be thrilled to field your questions!

 Merry Lea Blog